David and Goliath

 3) David heard about Goliath.

 5) King Saul’s armor was too big for David.

 6) He chose five smooth stones from the brook.

 7) David takes aim with just his slingshot!

-Say: We’ll be playing a game that will reveal lots of details of the story We will also be discussing how this story of a young boy, doing battle with a large, giant of a man, has meaning for our lives today.
-In our game you’ll get to take a shot at our Goliath and show how much you know about the story.
-First let’s do a little review.
+Say: That's okay if you didn't know the story—yet!
+We’ll be playing a game that will reveal lots of details of the story.
+We will also be discussing how this story of a young boy, doing battle with a large, giant of a man, has meaning for our lives today.
+In our game, you’ll get to take a shot at our Goliath and increase how much you are learning about the story.
+First, let’s do a little review.

 Ask: Where in the Bible would we find a story that Jesus learned when he was your age?
 Say: We find this story in the Old Testament section of our Bible.
-I want to remind you to pay close attention because you will need to remember about the story to play the game.
+I want to remind you to pay close attention as I read you this story because it will help you to play the game.

 Do: Make sure everyone has access to a Bible.
 Hold the leader's Bible with tabs to review the organization of the Bible.
 (Note these tabs divide the collections in the Bible: Law, History, etc.)